forme verte forme orange forme bleue forme magenta

 – Notify you as soon as possible in the event of a data breach.

-These commitments are set out in Humans Matter’s General Terms of Service.
-We have contract templates for data processing when specific conditions are required.
+These commitments are concretely reflected in the Humans Matter product Terms of Service.
+We have data processing contract templates for situations where specific conditions are required.

-Humans Matter qualifies as a “data controller” when it determines the purposes and means of processing personal data.
+Humans Matter is considered a “data controller” when it determines the purposes and means of processing personal data.

-- Obtain the informed consent of the user who entrusts us with his/her data: Consent in the context of a commercial relationship, Consent for the trial of a service, Consent in the context of a contractual relationship, Direct consent.
+– Obtain the informed consent of the user providing their data: Consent in the context of a commercial relationship, Consent for a service trial, Consent in the context of a contractual relationship, Direct consent.

 – Retain personal data for a limited and proportionate period.

-- Implement appropriate technical and organizational measures to guarantee a high level of security.
+– Implement appropriate technical and organizational measures to ensure a high level of security.

-- Limit data collection to that which is strictly necessary.
+– Limit data collection to only what is strictly necessary.

-- Not to use collected data for purposes other than those for which it was collected.
+– Do not use collected data for purposes other than those for which it was collected.

-- Guarantee the rights required by the RGPD to users if they so request: deletion, non-profiling, portability, rectification.
+– Guarantee GDPR rights to users upon request: deletion, non-profiling, portability, rectification.

-Humans Matter steers its continuous improvement actions on security and confidentiality with a risk-based approach and the support of a quality management system that is ISO 13485 certified on the scope of our subsidiary HAPPYneuron.
-A dedicated working group has produced a data processing map, in which Humans Matter is involved, and which serves as a basis for monitoring actions on the subject.
+Humans Matter drives continuous improvement actions on security and privacy with a risk-based approach and the support of a quality management system certified ISO 13485.
+A dedicated working group has mapped data processing activities, involving Humans Matter, which serves as a basis for monitoring actions on the subject.

 Contact

-Our Data Protection Officer, Roland Hildebrandt, will answer any further questions you may have on the subject.
+Our Data Protection Officer, Roland Hildebrandt, will answer any additional questions you may have on this subject :

 dpo@humansmatter.co